 Lucille pursed her lips.
 “I know it’s classified.
 I know the same incident killed my father and mortally wounded my mother.
-I know the incident inspired the Ruler of Earth to abdicate.
-It was the Hurricane, from what I’ve heard.”
+It inspired the Ruler of Earth to abdicate.
+From what I’ve heard, it was the Hurricane.”

 “Talk?”
-Lucille climbed the entry ladder at the nape of the neck.
+Lucille climbed the ladder at the nape of the neck.
 “What do you mean?”

 “Professor Akayama cut her teeth building talking robot spaceships.”
 Charlie watched her twist open the hatch on ZAB’s skullcap.
-“ZAB was her personal vessel—of course, it was just called the Zephyr back then, since it was the only one of its kind.
-Its voice kept her company on solo trips through the solar system, and helped her sample Jupiter’s spot.
-Until, of course, the Hurricane ate the observable universe.
+“ZAB was her personal vessel—it was just called ‘the Zephyr’ back then, since it was the only one of its kind.
+Its voice kept her company on solo-trips through the solar system and helped her sample Jupiter’s spot.
+Until, of course, the Hurricane ate the universe.
 Then ZAB was recommissioned as the head of humanity’s protector.”

 Lucille hesitated halfway down the hatch.
 “So there’s a voice in here, sir, and I’m to win it over?”